FilipVlaisavljevic-wav/BallisticsFramework/README.md

 **Data flow per step:** the projectile speed relative to the air and the speed of sound give the Mach number → `DragModel` returns the reference Cd → with the ballistic coefficient and air density, `BallisticsSolver` computes drag + gravity acceleration and advances the state with RK4. `BallisticsManager` runs this for every active projectile each physics tick.

-> An architecture diagram is available in `docs/architecture.png` (Figure 4.1 in the thesis).

 ---

 ## Quick start